 The following password standards adopted Spring 2007 are required to help safeguard and to prevent unauthorized access to student, employee, and college information stored in systems such as e-mail, Datatel, WebAdvisor, Sharepoint, and network folders.
 These standards are also required to ensure compliance with existing laws and regulations regarding data security and protecting the privacy of personal information.

 • Be at least 8 characters in length (industry standards recommend 9).

-• Be changed at least once a semester.
+• Be changed at least once a semester (every six months).
 A reminder will be displayed each day starting at thirty days prior to expiration until the password is changed.
 Employees returning from extended leave may need to change passwords immediately upon return (industry standards recommend 90 days but we’ve adjusted to our environment).

 • Must be different from previous two passwords.